emusat2021/emusat2021/README.md

 - I am a positive and goal oriented person.
 - My main objective is to continue to develop my coding skills.
-- Experience with Languages: Python, HTML, CSS, JavaScript
+- Experience with Languages: C#, Python, HTML, CSS, JavaScript
-- Libraries and Frameworks: JQuery, Flask, Django
+- Libraries and Frameworks: JQuery, Flask, Django, Blazor

 You can reach me on: [LinkedIn](https://www.linkedin.com/in/eugenia-musat/)